 Rehmannia produces flowers continuously over a long period of time from spring to fall.
 In places with really hot summers, Rehmannia may rest for a while during the dog days and resume flowering when cooler temperatures arrive.

 More Information About Rehmannia

 Rehmannia plants can tolerate a wide variety of conditions, from moist to dry, and full sun to part shade but they perform best with consistent moisture and well-drained soil.
-Rehmannia also prefers recently loosened soils as they tend to decline in soils that have not been disturbed.
-Rehmannia is a great pass-along plant because it spreads easily on rhizomes to form a colony that can be divided and shared with your friends.
-When you're ready to buy rehmannia for your perennial garden, we hope you'll check out our online listing of rehmannia for sale.
+It also prefers recently loosened soils as they tend to decline in soils that have not been disturbed.
+Chinese foxglove is a great pass-along plant because it spreads easily on rhizomes to form a colony that can be divided and shared with your friends.